cwiz/mobile-autonomous-robot-with-lego-mindstorm-nvidia-jetson/README.md

 At this point we will be able to control robot with keyboard.

-### Modelling robot in Gazeebo Virtual Environment

-Now that we have phisical robot we would like to also have it in digital form.
-We would need to assemble our robot in [Lego Digital Designer](https://www.lego.com/en-us/ldd) and then convert model to URDF.

 ## Software Architecture

 Robot has 3 joint which are controller through ev3_controller: Joint_A, Joint_B and Joint_C.
 Joints A and B are [EV3 Large Servo Motor](https://www.lego.com/en-us/product/ev3-large-servo-motor-45502) and joint C is [Medium Servo Motor](https://www.lego.com/en-us/product/ev3-medium-servo-motor-45503)